JhonatanDczel/PyWeDo/README.rst

 PyWeDo - a WeDo Python Library
 ------------------------------

-> [!IMPORTANT]
-> This library is currently under active development and is not yet available for general use.
+> IMPORTANT: This library is currently under active development and is not yet available for general use.

 The WeDo Python library provides a simple interface for interacting with LEGO's WeDo devices, which are a set of educational robotics tools and sensors connected via USB.